 To answer the question of Paradise or Horror Show – Costa Rica is a little bit of both.
 It is a country of vast contradictions and the harm they cause on their environment is almost as great as the efforts they put into saving it.
 They want to protect their wildlife and plant trees, but then destroy their natural resources to build resorts and farmland.
 They love their dogs, their birds, their monkeys, but they don’t educate themselves on exactly what these animals need.
 Laws are enacted for the protection of animals, but these rights are not extended to those raised in agriculture and those used in local traditions.

 I have stopped seeing the distinction between animals long ago and see cruelty against one species as just as bad as cruelty towards another.
 When I talk about my travels to Asia, many people say “I could never go there.
 They eat cats and dogs! “.
-Okay … And we kill and eat cows – highly sensitive creatures that have been said to possess the ability to make best friends as well as holy beings to one of the largest religious communities in the world – Hindus.
+Yes, they do … And we kill and eat cows – highly sensitive creatures that have been said to possess the ability to make best friends as well as holy beings to one of the largest religious communities in the world – Hindus.
 No doubt they would see us as immoral butchers as well.

 Hopefully the distinction between which animal’s life matters and which doesn’t will one day be lifted.
 I remain positive it will be.
 In part because of the strides the country does take in order to protect animals.
 A lot of local guides hope to educate people on the best behavior towards wildlife.
 Many National Parks and Reserves work effortlessly on the conservation and happiness of the animals and the recent bill now gives the same rights to our pets.
 Let’s make that evolution go even further, even faster.